demystifyfp/demystifyfp/content/fsharp/blog/generic-programming-made-easy.md

 As there is no environment variable with the name `PORT`, we are getting the `NotFound` error as expected.

-If we set an environment variable with the given name `PORT`, and try it again, we can see the successful parsed result!
+If we set an environment variable with the given name `PORT`, and try it again, we can see the favourable parsed result!

 ```bash
 > Environment.SetEnvironmentVariable("PORT", "5432");;